siddhartha-komodo/slate/source/includes/_110-cc-channels.md

 The `channelspayment` method sends a payment in a channel to the receiver.

-The method requires that the channel `open_tx_id` has at least one confirmation.
+The method requires that the channel `open_tx_id` has either one notarization or 60 confirmations.

 The owner of a channel reveals the password of a unique payment `txid` as a part of the payment.
 This password is intentionally visible to anyone watching the chain at the time of payment, although the password does not persist in the database.